 When choosing a policy a group can say "Yes." to only one version.
 When budgeting departments we often say to each group, “Yes; but you will get less than you requested.”
-When funding projects we must say “Yes!” to several and "No." to others, often letting each voter affect each budget.
+When funding projects we must say “Yes!” to several and "No." to others, ideally letting each voter try to affect each budget level.
 Each kind of legislation needs a different kind of voting tool.

 You can download free software for project selection and budgeting.
 All of the programs are open source so users can expand them or add new features.
 Some are written in the widely-known Microsoft Excel language and are available in two forms: spreadsheets that run quickly, and macro modules similar to other computer languages.
 Others are written in the very clear Python language.
 The newest is written in Java.